 There are options to add users without adding them to your bank mandate.

 You either sign up to become a corporate customer or you take advantage of a modern commercial payments systems such as Telleroo.
-Using a Corporate Banking system can be clunky vs we have designed a clean user interface allowing you to to add or remove users on the fly.
+Using a Corporate Banking System can be clunky.
+Instead, we have designed a clean user interface allowing you to to add or remove users on the fly, whilst maintaining security.
 With Telleroo you can add as many users as you’d like including various access levels: